loyada/typedpy/docs/serialization.rst

 #.
 All Structures in the hierarchy implement FastSerializable.
 Typically this is done by calling create_serializer, or
    or automatically, during first instantiation.
 #.
+No field of type AnyOf(i.e. Union) with the exception of Optional.
+#  No field of type OneOf.
+#.
 Any custom Field classes should implement the serialize() method.
 #.
 All mappers must be in the definition of the Structures.
 #.
 No mapper to Typedpy Constant in custom serialization mapper of the class